 During the 6 months of working on this project, I was able to add new materials such as rubber and fabric to the work.
 I was able to spend time and learn new techniques such as sewing.
-Since this project focuses on the idea of violence in domestic space, the fabric became an important medium to communicate the vulnerability of the body.
-The dress I made from a sewing pattern has changed into a form that resembles the body.
-Barely hanging on to the chair, the dress is at the mercy of the structure that supports it.
+The fabric became an important medium to communicate the vulnerability of the body that often depends on a structure that supports it.

-This work was supported by BC Arts Council and the Province of British Columbia, through Project Assistant Grant 2022
+I am grateful for the support of BC Arts Council and the Province of British Columbia for the making of this project through Project Assistant Grant 2022

 Blunt, A., & Dowling, R. (2006).
 Home.
 New York, NY: Routledge.